rufusmokaya/rufusmokaya/README.md

 -
 - 🌱 I’m currently learning Data Science with python on my own.
 -
-- 💞️ I’m looking to collaborate on ...
--
-- 📫 How to reach me; Email is rufusmokaya34@gmail.com
+- 📫 How to reach me; Email is rufusmasita@gmail.com